 Union representation differs at each of the companies as follows:

 |Number of employees||11,316||22,511|

 *Kroondal is not included in the above table

 PGM mining is a price taking industry – meaning that the price of the metals is set by the market.
 Price is determined based on many things, including supply and demand and sentiment.
 Producers cannot pass on increased costs to the market.
 In South Africa, domestic cost pressures exceed platinum price improvements.

 Sibanye-Stillwater and Impala Platinum reached three-year wage settlements with AMCU in late 2016, effective from 1 July that year.
 Those agreements were reached without any industrial action.
 The period since then has been extremely tough, with costs rising faster than the stagnant or declining price.
 The most recent negotiation process began when the previous settlement expired on 1 July 2019 and the new agreed settlement will run until 30 June 2022.

-The minimum wages in the platinum sector, at close to R11,000 a month compare extremely well with those in other industries.
-Basic entry-level wages in mining also compare well to white collar salaries such as in nursing and the SAPS.
+The platinum sector’s wages are higher on average than other industries in South Africa.
+Basic entry-level wages in mining also compare well to white collar salaries, such as in nursing and the South African Police Service.

 |Metals and Engineering||R7,840|